 Keep in mind that each segment must begin with a keyframe.
 Your segment size must therefore be a multiple of your GOP size (the group of pictures between two keyframes).
 You will not be able to force 2-second segments if your keyframe interval is larger than that, so choose your segment length accordingly, making segments as short as possible.
 You can also check your ingest stream configurations to reduce the size of your keyframes, or try using Wowza’s transcoder.

-To see how to do this directly in your Application.xml file, sign up and take advantage of our full documentation!
+To see how to do this directly in your Application.xml file, see our full documentation!

 5. Getting started in the Streamroot portal